LLNL/maestrowf/docs/Maestro/specification.md

 There are currently two types of dependencies:

-* `path`: verifies the existence of the specified path before execution.
+* `paths`: verifies the existence of the specified path before execution.
 This is a list of (`-` prefixed) dictionaries of paths to acquire.
 If a path's existence cannot be verified, then Maestro will throw an exception and halt the study launching process.

     | **Key** |   **Required?**  | **Type**  |  **Description**                                                           |
     |  :-     |        :-:       |   :-:     |      :-                                                                    |